 At the beginning of time, the Universe was formless energy.
-In time this energy transformed into the richly complex matter of which we and all we touch are made.
-The Structure and Evolution of the Universe (SEU) theme within NASA's Office of Space Science seeks to explore and understand the dynamic transformations of energy in the Universe -the entire web of biological and physical interactions that determine the evolution of our cosmic habitat.
-This search for understanding will enrich the human spirit, and inspire a new generation of explorers, scientists and engineers.
+In time, this energy transformed into the richly complex matter of which we and all we touch are made.
+The Structure and Evolution of the Universe (SEU) theme within NASA's Office of Space Science seeks to explore and understand the dynamic transformations of energy in the Universe-the entire web of biological and physical interactions that determine the evolution of our cosmic habitat.
+This search for understanding will enrich the human spirit and inspire a new generation of explorers, scientists, and engineers.

-Many science objectives encompassed by the SEU theme have been given high priority by the science community, and could be realized within the next 25 years.
-This roadmap draws upon broad community input.
-It is in good accord with the specific recommendations of recent consensus reports of the National Academy of Sciences.
+This roadmap is about the future of the SEU theme.
+Many science objectives encompassed by the SEU theme have been given high priority by the science community through working groups, roadmap teams, and strategic planning processes.
+This roadmap draws upon broad community input, including the specific recommendations of recent consensus reports of the National Academy of Sciences such as Astronomy and Astrophysics in the New Millennium (2001) and Connecting Quarks with the Cosmos (2002).

-This roadmap also recognizes that, within the resources available, not all of these science objectives can be undertaken immediately.
-Constructing a roadmap entails making hard choices.
+Many of the communities' science priorities could be realized within the next 25 years.
+This roadmap recognizes that, within the resources available, not all of these science objectives can be undertaken immediately.
+Constructing a roadmap clearly entails making hard choices.